 In addition, any statements that refer to expectations, intentions, projections, or other characterizations of future events or circumstances contain forward-looking information.
 Forward-looking information is based on certain assumptions and analyses made by the Corporation in light of the experience and perception of historical trends, current conditions, and expected future developments and other factors we believe are appropriate and are subject to risks and uncertainties.
+The preceding list is not intended to be an exhaustive list of all of our forward-looking statements.
+The forward-looking statements are based on our beliefs, assumptions and expectations of future performance, taking into account the information currently available to us.
+These statements are only predictions based upon our current expectations and projections about future events.
 Although we believe that the assumptions underlying these statements are reasonable, they may prove to be incorrect, and we cannot assure that actual results will be consistent with this forward-looking information.
 Given these risks, uncertainties, and assumptions, prospective investors should not place undue reliance on this forward-looking information.
 Whether actual results, performance, or achievements will conform to the Corporation's expectations and predictions is subject to a number of known and unknown risks, uncertainties, assumptions, and other factors, including those listed under "Risk Factors", which include: